Entry requirements and training (paramedic)

 Degree apprenticeship in paramedic science

-A degree apprenticeship standard in paramedic science has been approved.
-To get onto a degree apprenticeship, you will need to apply for an apprentice position with an ambulance service trust.
+To get onto a degree apprenticeship, you'll need to apply for an apprentice position with an ambulance service trust.
 Numbers are currently small but you can search for vacancies on the NHS Jobs website and Find an Apprenticeship website.

-Whether you are applying for a full-time course, student paramedic position or degree apprenticeship, you are likely to need to have some relevant experience, either voluntary or paid.
+You are likely to need some relevant experience, either voluntary or paid.
 For example, working as an emergency care assistant or volunteering with St John Ambulance or the British Red Cross.

-Also, when applying to an ambulance service trust as a student paramedic or once you are are fully qualified, the trust will expect you to have a full, manual driving licence.
+When applying to an ambulance service trust as a student paramedic or once you are are fully qualified, you'll be expected you to have a full, manual driving licence.
 If you passed your test after 1996, you may need an extra driving qualification to drive larger vehicles and carry passengers.
 Ambulance service trusts use vehicles of different sizes, so check carefully which classifications you need on your licence.

 Want to learn more?